 Slow down and take time away

-Once you’ve written something be it a blog post, an article, or a course, close your computer and take some time away.
+Once you’ve written something (be it a blog post, article, or course) close your computer and take some time away.
 It could be for an hour or two, or you might leave a piece for a week.
 Any time away from your work will help you return to it with fresh eyes for editing.

 When we’re writing something, our brain knows the message we want to get across and fills in the missing word or corrects the typo before we really even ‘see’ it.
-This is also why readers or other people coming in cold are likely to pick up those mistakes (and why each news article in our office is read by three or more people).
+It's also why readers or other people coming in cold are likely to pick up mistakes (and why each news article in our office was read by three or more people).